Luxury Hotels Mauritius - Where To Stay and Which To Avoid?

 Let’s talk cons:

-• Communication with anybody from the reception area was challenging.
-From getting information on activities to booking them and from items added to the bill that were included in a package to inconsistent information.
-Everything was a discussion rather than a conversation.
+Communication with anyone from the reception/concierge area was challenging.
+From getting information on activities to booking them, from items added to the bill that were included in a package to inconsistent information, everything was a discussion rather than a conversation.

-• Mauritius has a lot of stray animals.
+Mauritius has many stray animals.
 Even at the other hotels, on occasion, a cat or dog would stop by.
 However, here, it was constant, and the animals appeared to be sick.

 Want to experience it for yourself and prove me wrong?